 2. Why does the Bank Group need a Tribunal?

 As an international organization, the Bank Group is immune from lawsuits brought in national courts including those related to employment matters.
 In this regard, the Tribunal was established in 1980 to provide Bank Group staff members an independent forum where they could bring their grievances after exhausting internal remedies available through the conflict resolution mechanisms of the Bank Group.
-See Conflict Resolution System.BACK TO TOP
+See Internal Justice Services.BACK TO TOP

 3. Who are the judges on the Tribunal and how are they selected?